tianwei-zhang/tianwei-zhang.github.io/_posts/2015-04-19-Building-Shiny-Apps.md

 })
 ```
-it will output an error
+it will output an error.
 >Error in .getReactiveEnvironment()$currentContext() :
   Operation not allowed without an active reactive context.
 (You tried to do something that can only be done from inside a reactive expression or observer.)

- With the the correct code, this is what we have:
+ With the correct code, this is what we have:

 ![Demo App Screenshot6](/assets/shiny6.tiff)
 ![Demo App Screenshot7](/assets/shiny7.tiff)